KujouEv/KujouEv/README.md

 -`♡´-

 _ᛝ ⌞ Let Jou introduce themselves ⌝_\
-``Current status: Overwhelmed.
-Always whisper, public chat mostly disabled.``
+``Current status: Comfortable.
+Hvy c+H but might won't respond to whisper unless friends.``
 ## ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌𐔌
 ⚠︎ A Third Person Speaker! ⚠︎\
 ⚠︎ (this is work in progress) ⚠︎